agarwalvipin/open_cfa/docs/LOS/Fixed Income/Reading 52.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The exam loves testing the difference between **flat** and **full** price.
+💡 CFA Exam Tip ✍️:The exam loves testing the difference between **flat** and **full** price.
 Always remember: the price you *actually pay* is the full (dirty) price.
 Financial calculators give you the full price when you value a bond on a non-coupon date, so be prepared to calculate and subtract the accrued interest to find the flat (clean) price.
 Also, pay attention to the day-count conventions (**30/360** for corporate bonds, **actual/actual** for government bonds).

 </div>
 </div>